AhmadMHawwash/forge/overlays/pruner.md

 - Find imported modules that aren't actually used
 - Locate commented-out code blocks that should be removed
 - Spot deprecated patterns that were replaced but not cleaned up
+- Remove outdated comments that no longer apply to the code
+- Delete TODO comments that are no longer relevant

 **Artifact Removal**
 - Remove experimental files and branches that didn't make it to production
 - Clean up temporary files and debugging code
 - Delete unused configuration files and build artifacts
 - Remove old migration files that are no longer needed
+- Delete orphaned files that are no longer referenced anywhere
+- Remove empty files and directories that serve no purpose

 **Dependency Cleanup**
 - Identify unused npm packages, Python modules, or other dependencies